Rakosn1cek/termux-scripts/README.md

-# Termux Knowledge Base (KB) Utility
+# Termux Knowledge Base (KB) Utility v1.1.0

-A simple, command-line utility built in Python to save, search, and manage quick code snippets, technical notes, and helpful commands directly within the Termux terminal environment.
+A command-line utility built in Python to save, search, and manage quick code snippets and notes directly within the Termux terminal environment.

 ## 🚀 Setup and Installation